 But to get slightly more specific we'll look at a series of objects that continue the discourse between everyday objects, painting, sculpture, art, and not-art - in connection to and related to aesthetics.
 Here we see Daniel Spoerri's La Douche from 1961 - Affixing a real faucet and shower spigot to a laboriously painted landscape of a mountain torrent, Spoerri too uses trompe l'oeil to address the relationship between painting and object, diving fearlessly into the choppy waters of reality.
 A shower applied to a picture of running water changes its course.
 Unlike the painting, the bathroom object is not represented, but presented.
 For Daniel Spoerri, the trompe-l'oeil gives way to the "untrompe-l'oeil".
 The relief object is no longer an illusion but is tangibly real, in this case preventing any contemplation of the painted work.
 With these two previously-owned objects, the artist associates the watercourse with its domestic use: that of supplying water for modern interiors.
 Through this visual pun, the artist invites us to look at the modern world from an ironic, disconcerting, and disillusioned perspective.

-Is cast from real cans and then set into the independently fabricated base, which means the sculpture is a marriage of three separate parts, the most important of which are not beer cans but ale cans.
+For another example we can take a look at Painted Bronze by Jasper Johns - what "initially seems banal-two 12-ounce beer cans standing on a simple rectangular base.
+But for Johns, these faux-liquid containers were rooted in rich personal and aesthetic histories brimming with meaning.
+First, they are not beer cans.
+They are bronze cylinders painted to look like beer cans.
+Each was individually cast from real cans and then set into the independently fabricated base, which means the sculpture is a marriage of three separate parts, the most important of which are not beer cans but ale cans.
 This is a critical distinction.
 In the 1950s, regular guys drank beer.
 Sophisticated men drank ale.
 It was "lighter" and "means real business," as advertisements asserted during the decade.
 No wonder Ballantine leads all ales in sales" billboards clamored...Everything about Painted Bronze speaks about difference.
 What looks mechanically produced for the mass market is actually hand-made for an extremely limited group of buyers.
 What seems consumable can only be absorbed by the eyes.
 What would be hand-held and raised to the lips cannot be touched, unless with special gloves.
-What is pliable is hard, what is a common material is precious, and what is cheap can be one of society's most expensive consumer goods.14
+What is pliable is hard, what is a common material is precious, and what is cheap can be one of society's most expensive consumer goods.